 - The solution sets restrictions to applications within in the UE, as the allocation of fixed port numbers becomes more complicated.

+- For ICMP messages, the UE must use an ICMP query identifier within the allocated port range, otherwise the response will not be received by this UE.

 Known benefits: